neuromatch/NeuroAI_Course/book/README.md

 8. Build the book

-`pixi run jupyter-book build book`
+`pixi run -e book jupyter-book build book`

 This will create a `book/_build` directory.
 You can open the `index.html` in any browser to verify the book.